axelska/congestion-tax-calculator/questions.md

 Introduced a VehicleTypeHandler class to remove responsibility from other classes.

 I put the vehicle classes and the interface in their own package to make it more easy to get an overview of the application.

+Found the bug making the calculator handle more than one 60 min interval but have not fixed it.